-3-27: Electronic Positive Response 12/
+3-27: Electronic Positive Response^{46/}

-Practice Statement: The one call center provides a method for facility owner/operators to electronically post their positive response status to a notice of intent to excavate.
+Practice Statement: The 811 center provides a method for facility owners/ operators to electronically post their positive response status to a notice of intent to excavate.

-Practice Description: By hosting an electronic positive response system, the one call center provides facility owner/operators the best means to communicate the status of their response to a notice of intent to the person initiating the notice.
+Practice Description: By hosting an electronic positive response system, the 811 center provides facility owners/operators the best means to communicate the status of their response to a notice of intent to the person initiating the notice.